akomakom/esp8266-weather-batch-send/Readme.md

 ## Hardware Requirements

-* ESP8266 wired for deep sleep (GPIO16 to RST)
+* ESP8266 [wired for deep sleep](https://www.instructables.com/id/Enable-DeepSleep-on-an-ESP8266-01/) (GPIO16 to RST)
-* DHT11/DHT22 properly connected (Note: pre-made DHT11 shields often have an LED that wastes about **4mAh**, removal is recommended)
+* DHT11/DHT22 properly connected (Note: plug-n-play DHT11 shields often have an LED that wastes about **4mAh**, removal is recommended)
 * A way to program the ESP8266.
 * A remote server of some sort that can accept the data via http